MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 ## Allow sharing of Open mode sites with mail-enabled security groups (preview)

 IB supports an opt-in capability available in the [SharePoint PowerShell module](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online) for sites in *Open* mode to be shared with [mail-enabled security groups](/microsoft-365/admin/email/create-edit-or-delete-a-security-group) for site permissions, sharing, and audience targeting.
-This is only supported in *Open* mode site.
-As a SharePoint admin you can enable this support in your organization; and we recommend you to ensure the security group membership is IB compliant.
+This is only supported in *Open* mode sites.
+SharePoint admins can enable this support in your organization and we recommend you ensure the security group membership is IB compliant.

 Before enabling group support, verify that you've met the following prerequisites: